zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 ~~~
 sudo usermod -aG docker $USER # $USER evaluates to the currently logged in user
 ~~~
-Log out, then back in and you should be able to run:
+Close your terminal, then open it again and you should be able to run:
 ~~~
 docker run hello-world
 ~~~